colindensem/ruby-devcontainer/README.md

 ## Next steps?
 To make it your own, you'll want to rename the `SinatraApp` and `sinatra-app` references, tweak the config and alike.

+There is a gem included, `figaro` that makes local application config management from env vars easier.

+`config/settings.yml` includes public, known attributes.
+This file is included in git.
+`config/application.yml` includes private, unknown attributes.
+This file is not included in git.